 THE STORM

 Warnings of the incoming winter storm began as early as Oct.
 29 and were ramped up on Oct.
 30. Forecasters called for six to ten inches of snow across eastern Nebraska, with the possibility of ice in southeast Nebraska.
-Halloween plans were moved around, crews began to treat the roads, and power companies braced for power outages.
-It had almost never snowed on Halloween in Omaha, the last major snowstorm occurred in 1941.
+Halloween plans were moved, crews treated the roads, and power companies braced for power outages.
+It had seldom snowed on Halloween in Omaha; the last major snowstorm occurred in 1941.

 Mixed precipitation in the form of sleet and freezing rain began to overspread eastern Nebraska and western Iowa beginning in the very early morning hours of Oct.
 31. By the afternoon, Omaha had seen sleet and freezing rain for much of the day.
 To the south, freezing rain had begun to cause ice problems south and east of the metro.
 Northwest of Omaha, snowfall had been continuous with 5" of snow reported in Fremont by 2 p.m.

-Due to the ongoing winter weather, trick-or-treating was canceled across Omaha and delayed to another day.
+Due to the ongoing winter weather, trick-or-treating was canceled across Omaha and rescheduled to another day, November 3.
+Those who were brave enough to venture out went to indoor locations, like Westroads Mall.

 The sleet/freezing rain finally changed over to snow by the overnight hours on Oct.
-31. As the snow fell, the winds increased to around 30 mph blowing the snow around.
-This near-blizzard caused power lines and trees encased in ice to break, and the power outages swept across Nebraska and Iowa.
+31. As the snow fell, the winds increased to around 30 mph, blowing the snow around.
+This near-blizzard caused power lines and trees encased in ice to break, with subsequent power outages.
 By the afternoon of Nov.
 1, the snow had ended across eastern Nebraska and western Iowa.

 THE AFTERMATH

 Across northeast Nebraska, over 10" of snow fell in many places, marking it as the snowiest October storm in many locations.
-The heavy wet snow brought down trees across Columbus and Norfolk, knocking power out in many locations.
+The heavy wet snow brought down trees across Columbus and Norfolk, knocking out power.
 It was not unlike the effects of the October 1997 snowstorm in Omaha.
-The highest snow total in northeast Nebraska was in Clarkson in Colfax County, where 15" of snow fell.
+The highest snow total in northeast Nebraska was in Clarkson, in Colfax County, where 15" of snow fell.

-Further to the south and east was where the worst impacts of the ice storm were felt.
-From southeast Nebraska into southwest Iowa, ice accumulation of over 1" snapped tree branches and knocked out power.
-Cities like Tecumseh, Syracuse, Nebraska City, and Plattsmouth dealt with widespread tree damage alongside power being out.
-In southwest Iowa, towns like Glenwood, Shenandoah, Sidney, Red Oak, and Atlantic also dealt with the ice.
+In southeast Nebraska into southwest Iowa, it was ice that was the main hazard.
+Ice accumulation of over 1" snapped tree branches and knocked out power.
+Tecumseh, Syracuse, Nebraska City, and Plattsmouth had widespread tree damage and power outages.
+In southwest Iowa, Glenwood, Shenandoah, Sidney, Red Oak, and Atlantic also dealt with the ice.
 One eyewitness in Atlantic said the tree branches came down so fast it sounded like "thunder and fireworks going off across town".

-In Omaha, the ice was the major issue rather than snow.
-At one point or another, 80,000 customers were without power.
-As that number is just concerned with meters, it is likely between 100,000-200,000 Omaha residents were without power at some point.
-Most in the metro had power restored within 24 hours, but in hard-hit Bellevue, it took a day or two to gain power.
+In Omaha, both snow and ice caused problems.
+At its peak, 80,000 customers were without power.
+Most in the metro had power restored within 24 hours, but in hard-hit Bellevue, it took a day or two.
 In Plattsmouth, 75% of power was knocked out, with most of it being restored within three days.

 The mayor of Omaha at the time postponed trick-or-treating from Thursday (Oct.
 31) to Sunday (Nov.
 3).
 Despite the moved date, trick-or-treating was just as busy as it would've been on Halloween.
-By Sunday, much of the power was restored, and the snow on the ground added an extra haunting yet serene sight to Omaha hit by the storm on Halloween.
+By Sunday, much of the power was restored, and the snow on the ground added a haunting, yet serene sight to the festivities.